ICPC-TUM/website/content/news/road_to_bath.md

 ## 4. Go to NWERC!

 After some more training we will take the best teams to Bath.
-Again, all costs but food are covered by us.
-The NWERC will be from 19th to 20th November, we will leave Munich on Friday, 18th November and will be back on Monday, 21st November.
+Again, all costs but food are covered by TUM.
+The NWERC will be from 19th to 20th November.
+We will leave Munich on Friday, 18th November and will be back on Monday, 21st November.

 We are looking forward to you joining us on the way to Bath!